Cicada (2018) Review

-Writer/director David Willis gives us a crop of them mutated by experimental fertilizer.
+Writer/director David Willis (Open Doors, Angel Business Time) gives us a crop of the bugs mutated by experimental fertilizer.
 Now they’re hungry for human blood and much larger than usual.
-Not as large as the cicada creature in The Beast Within though.
+Not as large as the cicada creature in The Beast Within, though.
 And, unlike that film, this is a comedy.

 Cicada actually starts out like a sports drama.
-After a pep talk from his coach little Johnny Bash gets over his fear of being hit by a pitch and becomes a little league all-star.
-Grown-up Johnny (Jeffrey Ryan Kent) becomes a big-league star until scandal brings him down.
-Now he’s broke and living off of his stripper girlfriend Cindy (Cassandra Hein, Alien Hunger).
+After a pep talk from his coach, little Johnny Bash (Sam Graci-Glazer) gets over his fear of being hit by a pitch and becomes a little league all-star.
+Grown-up Johnny (Jeffrey Ryan Kent, Only the Brave, Man, Moment, Machine) becomes a big-league star until scandal brings him down.
+Now he’s broke and living off of his stripper girlfriend Cindy (Cassandra Hein, Alien Hunger, Save a Slut).

-Just when he thinks things can’t get much worse Nelson (Mike Nielsen, Southland Tales) comes running into the bar screaming about giant cicadas.
-Now it’s up to the three of them and bartender Randy (Beau Crawford) to save LA.
+Just when he thinks things can’t get much worse, Nelson (Mike Nielsen, Southland Tales, Hard Crime) comes running into the bar screaming about giant cicadas.
+Now it’s up to the three of them and bartender Randy (Beau Crawford, Detective Voss, Breaking & Entering) to save LA.